Toddler's family says she died after falling from open window on cruise ship

 "Puerto Rico's Department of Public Safety is working on the case with the seriousness and sensitivity it requires," he said.
 "We pray God fills with strength this family who is living today a real tragedy."

-Chloe's body was with San Juan authorities but her parents hope to return home to South Bend, Indiana with her in the coming days.
+Chloe's parents hope to take her body, which is with San Juan authorities, home to South Bend, Indiana, in the coming days.

 In a statement Monday, the South Bend Police Department, where Alan Wiegand is an officer, asked the community to pray for the Wiegand family as they grieve and to respect their privacy.

-South Bend Mayor and Democratic presidential candidate Pete Buttigieg retweeted the police's statement on Twitter Monday evening and added, "We are saddened by the terrible accident that took the life of Officer Wiegand’s young daughter, and the city is holding this family in our hearts."
+South Bend Mayor and Democratic presidential candidate Pete Buttigieg retweeted the police statement on Twitter on Monday evening and added, "We are saddened by the terrible accident that took the life of Officer Wiegand’s young daughter, and the city is holding this family in our hearts."